AstonishedLiker/ASTON/README.md

 ### 3. Data Collection

-We collect Discord User IDs, Roblox User IDs, and Experience User IDs for the purpose of providing support and improving the Software.
+We collect Discord User IDs, Roblox User IDs, and Experience User IDs to provide support and improve the Software.
 By using the Software, you consent to this data collection and usage.

 ### 4. Updates and Revisions